Tommy Dreamer: Major League Wrestling (2018–2019)

 Dreamer joined Major League Wrestling in 2018 as a wrestler and in a backstage role as an agent for matches.
 His first match for the promotion would be at MLW War Games in September 2018.
 Dreamer would be on the winning team in the War Games match as himself, John Hennigan, Shane Strickland, Barrington Hughes and Kotto Brazil defeated Abyss, Jimmy Havoc, Sami Callihan and his team The Death Machines.
 In his match at the next set of television tapings, he would be defeated by Brody King.
 He then entered a feud with Brian Pillman Jr. over his lack of respect for veterans such as Kevin Sullivan and himself.
 He beat Pillman in their first encounter, but three weeks later, Pillman would pin Dreamer in a tag team match on the December 21, 2018 episode of MLW Fusion.
-On the January 11, 2019, episode of Fusion, Pillman defeated Dreamer in a Singapore Cane match.
+On January 11, 2019, episode of Fusion, Pillman defeated Dreamer in a Singapore Cane match.